EmbSoft3/Pong/Pong/Storage/readme.md

-This directory contains the application's resources and programming file.
+This directory contains the application's resources and the program file.